 The first thing to keep in mind as part of this SiteGround hosting review.
 Is that the cost of SiteGround is usually higher than Bluehost.

-The lowest I’ve seen hosting on Bluehost is for $2.75 per month.
+The lowest I’ve seen hosting on Bluehost is for $2.95 per month and it’s frequently available at that price.

 Unless they have a special seasonal deal on.
 Which is usually around Black Friday and Cyber Monday.